axllent/ssbak/README.md

 ## Installation & requirements

-- Download a suitable binary for your architecture (see [releases](https://github.com/axllent/ssbak/releases/latest)), make it executable and place it in your $PATH.
+- Download a suitable binary for your architecture (see [releases](https://github.com/axllent/ssbak/releases/latest)), extract the make it executable and place it in your $PATH.
 You can optionally save this as SSPak to use as a drop-in replacement for SSPak (see [limitations](#limitations)).
 - MySQL and MySQLDump must be installed and in your $PATH.
 SSBak uses these system tools for backing up and restoring database backups.

 To compile SSBak from source: `go get -u github.com/axllent/ssbak` (Go >= 1.11 required).